N123999/XianYuLauncher/README.md

 ## Status

 The launcher is currently in active development and not yet feature-complete.
 Core functionalities are being polished, and more features will be added in future updates.

-## Note

-All screenshots are from the development build and may differ from the final release.
-We appreciate your patience and support during the development process!